 Polymer pistols became all the rage and wheelguns were passé.
 As with other things, revolvers became fashionable again.
 In response to the renewed revolver interest, Ruger reintroduced a Redhawk in .45 Colt.

 The .45 Redhawk was available with a 4″, 5 1/2″, and 7 1/2″ barrels when it was reintroduced.
-As of 2013, however, barrel lengths are limited to 4″ and 4.2″ only.
+By the following year, barrel lengths were limited to 4.2″ only.

 Like all Ruger Redhawk revolvers, this is a double-action handgun.
 The hammer is exposed and can be cocked for precision, single-action shots.
-Since many people might use this for hunting, the single action capability is very important.
+Since many people might use this for hunting, the single-action capability is very important.